LikeaBoooM/ngApplication/README.md

 Due to DRF view we see data with each object in our database with field called rates_number which means how many votes each car has.

+## Other important information

+I know I should have done any authentication but I'm not sure about that because in the description of the task is said that my API will be tested automatically.
+That is why I haven't done it.

 ## HEROKU